-(b) has no reason to doubt that the postal voter has either lost or has not received the original postal ballot paper or the postal voting statement or one or more of the envelopes provided for their return, the CRO shall issue another postal ballot paper or, as the case may be, postal ballot papers.
+- (7) The CRO may refuse to issue another postal ballot paper if the CRO- - (a) has reason to doubt that the postal voter has either lost or has not received the original postal ballot paper or the postal voting statement or one or more of the envelopes provided for their return, or - (b) considers that it is reasonable for the voter to allow further time for delivery of the documents in accordance with paragraph 11.

-(7) Where the application is received by the CRO after 5 pm on the day before the day of the poll, the CRO shall only issue another postal ballot paper, or as the case may be, ballot papers if the postal voter applies in person.
+(8) Where the application under sub-paragraph (1) is received by the CRO after 5 pm on the day before the day of the poll, the CRO shall only issue another postal ballot paper, or as the case may be, ballot papers if the postal voter applies in person.

-(8) The CRO shall enter in a list kept for the purpose ("the list of lost postal ballot papers")-
+(9) The CRO must keep a list of lost postal ballot papers, containing-